evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/socket.rst

    Set the value of the given socket option (see the Unix manual page :manpage:`setsockopt(2)`).
 The needed symbolic constants are defined in the :mod:`socket` module (:const:`SO_\*` etc.).
-The value can be an integer or a :term:`bytes-like object` representing a buffer.
+The value can be an integer or a bytes object representing a buffer.
 In the latter case it is up to the caller to ensure that the bytestring contains the proper bits (see the optional built-in module :mod:`struct` for a way to encode C structures as bytestrings).

-   .. versionchanged: 3.5
-      Writable :term:`bytes-like object` is now accepted.

 .. method:: socket.shutdown(how)